 Step 5: revise and finish

-If things have gone according to plan, there will now be different versions of the Empathy Map, and several forms of feedback will have been received.
-Choose a final Empathy Map from the different versions.
+If things have gone according to plan, there will now be different versions of the map, and several forms of feedback will have been received.
+Choose a final map from the different versions.
 Look for patterns between different persons, such as multiple people talking about similar experiences.

 A clear and effective Empathy Map is not overburdened with text.
 Make sure the map is clear, concise, and easy to scan.
 Even if it’s possible to put 40 items on the map, it’s better to go for a top 10.

-When an accurate and clear Empathy Map has been created for each customer profile, the bulk of the work is done.
+When an accurate and clear map has been created for each customer profile, the bulk of the work is done.
 Use the Empathy Maps when, for example, considering new products or services, marketing materials, etc.